linkerd/website/linkerd.io/content/2-edge/tasks/configuring-header-based-routing.md

 ## HTTPRoute for Header-Based Routing

 With header-based routing, you can route HTTP traffic based on the contents of request headers.
-This can be useful for performing load-balancing, A/B testing and many other strategies for traffic management.
+This can be useful for performing things like A/B testing and many other strategies for traffic management.

 In this tutorial, we'll make use of the [podinfo](https://github.com/stefanprodan/podinfo) project to showcase